 How to Be Proactive and Get Your Trip Back on Track

 Airlines are not legally required to whip out the checkbook and compensate you.
 Should a canceled flight mean an overnight stay, the airline may offer a free hotel room and meals.
-Most likely, you will be rebooked on another flight the following day.
+Most likely, you will be booked on another flight the following day.
 That’s the way the ball rolls.

 Should your flight be cancelled, here are three strategies to get your trip on track again: